 The gradual approach of Russia was viewed with apprehension in Japan.
-Many years prior to the incidents just mentioned, and before Russia had gained possession of the Maritime Province, her settlers in Kamchatka, striving to push southwards, had given tokens of that spirit of aggression which culminated, in 1806, in depredations committed in the island of Yezo.
-Half a century later differences which arose regarding the ownership of Saghalien reached a crisis and, though compounded at that Russia acquires time by a partition of the island, the weaker Power found herself, in 1875, forced to give up the southern half, accepting in exchange what was practically her own-the Kurile group of islands.
+Many years prior to the incidents just mentioned, and before Russia had gained possession of the Maritime Province, her settlers in Kamehatka, striving to push southwards, had given tokens of that spirit of aggression which culminated, in 1806, in depredations committed in the island of Yezo.
+Half a century later differences which arose regarding the ownership of Saghalien Russis acquires time by a partition of the island, the weaker Power found herself, in 1875, forced to give up the southern half, accepting in exchange what was practically her own-the Kurile group of islands.

-The shame of this surrender, though unavoidable, sank deep into the hearts of the Samurai and in the minds of Japanese statesmen the dread of Russia grew.
+The shame of this surrender, though unavoidable, sank deep into the hearts of the Samurai, and in the minds of Japanese statesmen the dread of Russia grew.
 They knew that China had proved in 1860, and before, her inability to protect her own interests, and that though she posed as Suzerain of Korea, whose northeast frontier was conterminous with that of Russia, the task of keeping that dependency inviolate was beyond her strength.